“Corbett delivers a rich, hard-hitting epic.”

 The Long-Lost Love Letters of Doc Holliday

-David has regained his rights to this book and it will be available once again in late 2023 through Square Tire Books
+David has regained his rights to this book and it is now once again available thanks to Square Tire Books

 The most notorious love letters in American history—supposedly destroyed a century ago—mysteriously reappear, and become the coveted prize in a fierce battle for possession that brings back to life the lawless world evoked in the letters themselves.

 Lisa Balamaro is an ambitious arts lawyer with a secret crush on her most intriguing client: former rodeo rider and reformed art forger, Tuck Mercer.
 In his newfound role as expert in Old West artifacts, Tuck gains possession of the supposedly destroyed correspondence between Doc Holliday and his cousin and childhood sweetheart, Mattie—who would become Sister Mary Melanie of the Sisters of Mercy.

 Given the unlikelihood the letters can ever be fully authenticated, Tuck retains Lisa on behalf of the letters’ own, Rayella Vargas, to sell them on the black market.
 But the buyer Tuck finds, a duplicitous judge from the Tombstone area, has other, far more menacing ideas.